-Throughout the period of apprenticeship (7 $\frac{1}{2}$ months) during the 3rd year, students of the Taxation Group will undertake their apprenticeship work only at the Directorate General of Taxation and dependent agencies, according to a specific program.
+Throughout the period of apprenticeship (7 $\frac{1}{2}$ months) during the 3rd year, students of the Taxation Group will undertake their apprenticeship work only at the Directorate General of Taxation and its dependent agencies, according to a specific program.

-The program for the Taxation Group will have about the same financial problems as the formation of Foreign Affairs or the Press and Information Groups.
+The program for the formation of Taxation Group (s) will also bring to bear a financial influence as does the formation of Foreign Affairs or the Press and Information Groups.

 e.
 Opening of a Business Section.

-When financial conditions and adequate teaching staff permit, a Business Section at the same academic level as that of the Administration or Economics-Finance Sections within the framework of the Noc-su and Giam-su training courses will be formed.
+In the years to come the Institute will, when financial conditions and adequate teaching staff permit, open a Business Section at the same academic level as that of the Administration or Economic-Finance Sections within the framework of the Độc-sư and Giám-sư training courses.

-The purpose of the formation of this section is to train a number of supervisory civil servants with knowledge in the field of business for service at state-run enterprises (such as the state-supervised transport, the Vinh-Hao mineral waters, etc...).
-The Institute may also grant admission of free auditors to the Business Section (students having not obtained scholarships).
-Certificates issued by the NIA will have the equivalent value of a University degree in business, whereas the graduation certificate issued by the National School of Commerce (in Phu Tho) is of lower standards and does not have the value of a University degree.
+The purpose of the formation of this section is to train a number of supervisory civil servants having acquired technical knowledge in the field of business for service at state-run enterprises (such as the state-supervised transport, the Vinh-Hảo mineral waters, etc...).
+Furthermore, the Institute may also grant admission to the Business Section to free auditors (students having not obtained scholarship), that is, those attending this course in order to do their private business or find jobs with private business enterprises, after graduation.
+Certificates issued by the NIA will have the equivalent value of a University degree in business, whereas the graduation certificate issued by the National School of Commerce (in Phú Thọ) is of lower standards and does not have the value of a University degree.
 There will, therefore, be no duplication.